squiidz/nexus/README.md

 )

 func main() {
-	// EmptyNexus(), set parameter by hand
+	// New(), Create a empty Nexus
-	man := nexus.EmptyNexus()
+	man := nexus.New()

-	// Set some probe to work
+	// Add some probe to the Nexus, and set Jobs on them man.NewProbe().NewJob(Job)
-	man.NewProbe().NewJob(Job)
 	man.NewProbe().NewJob(Job2)